paylogic/py2deb/README.rst

 So the ``--`` marker separates the `py2deb` options from the `pip` options.

-  **Usage:** `py2deb [OPTIONS] ...`

-  Convert Python packages to Debian packages according to the given command line options (see below).
-The positional arguments are the same arguments accepted by the ``pip install`` command, that means you can name the package(s) to convert on the command line but you can also use `requirement files`_ if you prefer.

 **Supported options:**

-    *-c, --config=FILENAME*
+  :option:`-c, --config=FILENAME`

     Load a configuration file.
 Because the command line arguments are processed in the given order, you have the choice and responsibility to decide if command line options override configuration file options or vice versa.
     Refer to the documentation for details on the configuration file format.

-    *-r, --repository=DIRECTORY*
+  :option:`-r, --repository=DIRECTORY`

     Change the directory where ``*.deb`` archives are stored.
 Defaults to the system wide temporary directory (which is usually ``/tmp``).
 If this directory doesn't exist `py2deb` refuses to run.

-    *--name-prefix=PREFIX*
+  :option:`--name-prefix=PREFIX`

     Set the name prefix used during the name conversion from Python to Debian packages.
 Defaults to ``python``.
 The name prefix and package names are always delimited by a dash.

-    *--no-name-prefix=PYTHON_PACKAGE_NAME*
+  :option:`--no-name-prefix=PYTHON_PACKAGE_NAME`

     Exclude a Python package from having the name prefix applied during the package name conversion.
 This is useful to avoid awkward repetitions.

-    *--rename=PYTHON_PACKAGE_NAME,DEBIAN_PACKAGE_NAME*
+  :option:`--rename=PYTHON_PACKAGE_NAME,DEBIAN_PACKAGE_NAME`

     Override the package name conversion algorithm for the given pair of package names.
 Useful if you don't agree with the algorithm :-)

-    *--install-prefix=DIRECTORY*
+  :option:`--install-prefix=DIRECTORY`

     Override the default system wide installation prefix.
 By setting this to anything other than ``/usr`` or ``/usr/local`` you change the way `py2deb` works.
-It will build packages with a file system layout similar to a Python virtual environment, except there will not be a Python
-      executable: The packages are meant to be loaded by modifying Python's module search path.
+It will build packages with a file system layout similar to a Python virtual environment, except there will not be a Python executable: The packages are meant to be loaded by modifying Python's module search path.
     Refer to the documentation for details.

-    *--install-alternative=LINK,PATH*
+  :option:`--install-alternative=LINK,PATH`

     Use Debian's ``update-alternatives`` system to add an executable that's installed in a custom installation prefix (see above) to the system wide executable search path.
 Refer to the documentation for details.

-    *--report-dependencies=FILENAME*
+  :option:`--report-dependencies=FILENAME`

     Add the Debian relationships needed to depend on the converted package(s) to the given control file.
 If the control file already contains relationships the additional relationships will be added to the control file; they won't overwrite existing relationships.

-    *-y, --yes*
+  :option:`-y, --yes`

     Instruct pip-accel_ to automatically install build time dependencies where possible.
 Refer to the pip-accel documentation for details.

-    *-v, --verbose*
+  :option:`-v, --verbose`

     Make more noise :-).

-    *-h, --help*
+  :option:`-h, --help`

     Show this message and exit.

 Contact
 -------